 Instructions

-- Heat the butter in a heavy skillet and stir in the rice.
-Cook, stirring frequently until coated and starting to turn golden.
+- Once the rice is rinsed and drained, heat the butter in a Dutch oven.
+Once melted, stir in the rice and cook over medium heat, stirring frequently until coated and starting to turn golden.
+This will take about 5 minutes.

-- Add the onion, bell pepper, garlic, chile powder and cook for 2 minutes.
-Stir in the tomatoes.
+- Stir in the tomatoes.
 Add 1 ½ cups of broth and cook rice according to package instructions.
-Add more broth if necessary and season with salt and pepper.
+Most rice is to be cooked over very low heat and covered.
+Add more broth if necessary and season with salt.

 Notes